 TYPE OF WALK: A circular walk.
 Can get muddy in wet weather.
 Good for paddling and even a wild swim.

 PARKING: There is a small off-road parking area in Alport, although you may need to get up a steep curb.
-Click here for Google Map location on your phone.
+Click here for Google Map point.
 The postcode is: DE45 1LG.
-Alternatively you can park on the road here, but please respect local residents.

 WALK HIGHLIGHTS: Walking along the River Bradford, paddling in the water, and perhaps jumping in for a swim at the designated Youlgreave swimming area.
 There’s also a little cave to play in.

-HOW LONG DOES IT TAKE: Without kids this would be a 45 minute walk, but with the water play and a cave to play in, this walk took us over 2 hours.
+HOW LONG DOES IT TAKE: Without kids this would be a 1 hour walk, but with water play and a cave to play in, allow at least 2 hours.